 - get an outside perspective that helps take their anxiety down a notch;

-We each meet with clients on a regular, ongoing basis, holding an hour-long, one-on-one consultation every two weeks or every four weeks.
 We are open to stand-alone or occasional consultations, but they’re most useful for writers who want to have just one or two consultations about a short project.
-In our experience, meeting every two weeks or every four weeks is best for scholars in the humanities who are drafting or revising a monograph.

 A Note for Graduate Students